 If you have an accessibility request or any other questions, please contact the QoC Project Lead at or 705-927-3448.

-Lora Keitel is a Harm Reduction Outreach Worker with PARN.
+Lora Keitel is the Manager of Education at PARN – Your Community AIDS Resource Network.
 She began her journey at the University of Ottawa where she completed her undergrad in Criminology; however, her dreams of becoming a police officer changed to an intense drive for social justice, especially for change in drug policies.
 This led her to complete a dual diploma in Social Service Worker & Mental Health and Addictions Worker with an Indigenous Lens Designation from Fleming College where she completed placements with PDS and PARN.
 Working in Peterborough and the four counties, Lora has been busy connecting with service users and service providers to bring them harm reduction supplies, education, and training around safer drug use, naloxone, safe disposal, and how harm reduction is already a working part of our community.
 Lora is passionate to meet people where they are and create a community capacity of Harm Reduction principles.